tjcrozier/CSCE-3444.001-Group-1/README.md

 - Annotations now go away when pressing the generate annotations hotkey
 - Big fix: speed control error not registering correctly should be fixed
-- Chat Tutor's TTS playback works without having to focus on a python document **New Hotkeys:**
+- Chat Tutor's TTS playback works without having to focus on a python document
+- Added feature to read out the scope the cursor is in **New Hotkeys:**